 One hard lesson we've learned is that if you keep doing the things you're doing, the best outcome is that you'll just get better at doing those same things.
 To truly accelerate your growth, you need to break out of your default pattern and invest in an immersive experience that shifts you into a different trajectory.
 We've designed our leadership experience to provide a step function in your growth.

 Your company might already have some policy for employees to attend conferences.
-Reprogramming Yourself is not a conference by any traditional sense of the word, but it is a gathering for you to experience transformational growth.
+Ignite Your Inner Leader is not a conference by any traditional sense of the word, but it is a gathering for you to experience transformational growth.
 Wouldn't making a request to come be a great first move towards fulfilling the courageous leader you're trying to grow?

 We'll have breaks and unstructured rest time.
 But out of respect for other participants, the rest of the programming for the days is a phone-free and laptop-free experience.

 We'll be sad not to see you there, but you can give your ticket to another friend.